gfmurphy/file_transfer/README.md

 ## Cavets

 This container is intended to be a tool for integration testing.
-It is *NOT* intended for production use.
+It is *NOT* intended for production use, as it is not considered secure.